data-apis/array-api/spec/API_specification/broadcasting.md

 B      (3d array):  8 x 4 x 3   # second dimension does not match

 A      (3d array):  15 x 3 x 5
-B      (2d array):  15 x 3      # size-1 dimensions can only be prepended, not appended
+B      (2d array):  15 x 3      # singleton dimensions can only be prepended, not appended
 ```

 ## In-place Semantics